alex-pierron/alex-pierron.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "👋 About me"
-excerpt: "About me"
+excerpt: "👋 About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a PhD student at [IP Paris](https://www.ip-paris.fr/en), focusing on the security of Reinforcement Learning (RL) models for Beyond 5G (B5G) networks within the [SAMOVAR](https://samovar.telecom-sudparis.eu/index.php/en/accueil-2/) lab.
-My research is part of the [PEPR Future Networks](https://pepr-futurenetworks.fr/en/the-pepr/) initiative, a strategic program dedicated to advancing research and development in 5G and B5G technologies.
+I am a PhD student in Mathematics and Artificial Intelligence at [IP Paris](https://www.ip-paris.fr/en), within the [SAMOVAR](https://samovar.telecom-sudparis.eu/index.php/en/accueil-2/) laboratory.
+My research focuses on the security of Reinforcement Learning (RL) models for Beyond 5G (B5G) and 6G networks.

+My thesis is part of the [PEPR Future Networks](https://pepr-futurenetworks.fr/en/the-pepr/) program, a French strategic and large-scale research initiative under [France 2030](https://www.info.gouv.fr/grand-dossier/france-2030-en), dedicated to advancing next-generation communication technologies.

+## 🔬 Research Interests

+I work on Reinforcement Learning (RL) and Multi-Agent Reinforcement Learning (MARL) applied to physical systems, with a heavyfocus on Physical AI.
+My main motivation lies in understanding and improving the safety, robustness, and reliability of RL methods, both from a technical and a conceptual standpoint.

+I particularly enjoy bridging the gap between theory and practice.
+I like tackling fundamental research questions that remain meaningful for applied use cases, far from the perfect world of toy examples.
+What excites me most is being able to follow a project across its entire journey, from theoretical ideas on the blackboard to the first tests on real-world prototypes.

-I am focused on Reinforcement Learning and Multi-Agent Reinforcement Learning.
-I am also very curious about how quantum computing could revolutionize these computationally demanding fields.
+On a side scientific interest, I am also curious about how quantum computing could be an ally to enhance Reinforcement Learning scalabity eventually.

-I am motivated not only by the pursuit of expanding knowledge and technological capabilities but also by a deep commitment to AI safety, from both technical and ethical perspectives.
-I enjoy working at the intersection of fundamental and applied research, aiming to bridge the gap between theoretical innovations and their practical applications.
+## 🎓 Previous Academic Background

-I hold a Master’s degree in [Mathematics and Artificial Intelligence](https://www.imo.universite-paris-saclay.fr/fr/etudiants/masters/mathematiques-et-applications/m2/m2-mathematique-et-intelligence-artificielle/) from Paris-Saclay University, where I developed a strong foundation in statistics, probability, optimization, machine learning, and deep learning.
+I hold a Master’s degree in [Mathematics and Artificial Intelligence](https://www.imo.universite-paris-saclay.fr/fr/etudiants/masters/mathematiques-et-applications/m2/m2-mathematique-et-intelligence-artificielle/) from Paris-Saclay University, where I built strong foundations in statistics, probability, optimization, machine learning, and deep learning.

-Additionally, I hold a double Bachelor’s degree in Mathematics and Fundamental Physics from the University of Paris-Saclay, known for being among the most rigorous mathematics and physics curricula in France.
+Before that, I completed a double Bachelor’s degree in Mathematics and Fundamental Physics at Paris-Saclay University, known for its rigorous and demanding scientific curriculum.
-My background in physics continues to drive my interest in cutting-edge research areas such as quantum computing and controlled nuclear fusion for civilian use.
+This background in physics continues to shape my approach to research and fuels my curiosity for topics such as quantum computing and controlled nuclear fusion for civilian applications.

-Have a look at my [CV](http://alex-pierron.github.io/files/CV_PIERRON_English.pdf) for additional informations!

-Please, do not hesitate to ask me any question by email or by Linkedin.
+## 📄 Learn More

+You can find more details in my [CV](http://alex-pierron.github.io/files/CV_PIERRON_English.pdf).

+Feel free to reach out !
+I am always happy to discuss research, collaborations, or simply exchange ideas.